ISUgenomics/bioinformatics-workbook/dataAnalysis/VariantCalling/plink-linkage-disequilibrium-workflow.md

 It is possible that individuals aren't genotyped at different loci.
 To check that, run the following:

 ```
+#depending on your environment, you may need to use "./plink" instead of "plink"
 plink --missing --allow-extra-chr --vcf eubayanus_snps.vcf
 ```